About community housing providers

 If you receive a Centrelink payment, you may be eligible for Commonwealth Rent Assistance.

-Tenancies in community housing generally continue until the tenant decides to leave or the tenancy becomes unsustainable.
+Tenancies in community housing generally continue until the renter decides to leave or the tenancy becomes unsustainable.

-Community housing tenants sign a tenancy agreement.
-The agreement outlines the rights and responsibilities of the community housing organisation (as landlord) and tenant.
+Community housing renters sign a residential rental agreement.
+The agreement outlines the rights and responsibilities of the community housing organisation (as residential rental provider) and renter.

-Tenants have the same rights under the Victorian Residential Tenancies Act 1997 as public housing tenants and private tenants.
+Renters have the same rights under the Victorian Residential Tenancies Act 1997 as public housing renters and private renters.

 You can find more information about the Residential Tenancies Act 1997 on the renting section of the Consumer Affairs Victoria website.